 First, Patent Owner argues that a person of ordinary skill "would have never used two-axis mirrors in Bouevitch's system to control power through intentional misalignment, because doing so would destroy Bouevitch's principle of operation."
 PO Resp.
 24. Patent Owner contends that Bouevitch discloses "a folded 4-f system that autocorrects for any unintentional misalignments" and that this advantage would be lost if combined with Carr because Carr controls power through "intentional misalignment."
 Id. at 26-27.
-Patent Owner further argues that Bouevitch "uses a different method to control power . . . by attenuation at the MEMS devices, not intentional misalignment."
+Patent Owner further argues that Bouevitch

+"uses a different method to control power . . . by attenuation at the MEMS devices, not intentional misalignment."
 Id. at 28.

 There is no dispute that Bouevitch discloses methods other than misalignment for power control.
-We agree with Petitioner, however, that Bouevitch discloses that the "degree of attenuation is based on the degree of deflection provided by the reflector (i.e., the angle of reflection)."
+We agree with Petitioner, however, that Bouevitch "recognizes that the degree of attenuation may be based on the angle of deflection off each MEMS mirror."
 Pet.
-40 (quoting Ex.
-1002, 7:35-37).
+30 (citing Ex.
+1002, 7:31-37 (stating that the "degree of attenuation is based on the degree of deflection provided by the reflector (i.e., the angle of reflection)")).
 Patent Owner argues in response that Bouevitch is referring to "constructive or destructive interference," not misalignment.
 PO Resp.
 29. In reply, Petitioner notes that Dr. Sergienko was unable to identify any portion of Bouevitch to support Patent Owner's theory of attenuation based on interference.
 Pet.
 Reply 8 (citing Ex.
 1040, 90:8-22).
 Indeed, the paragraph cited by Patent Owner from Dr. Sergienko's declaration in support of the assertion that Bouevitch "refers" to power control through interference, in fact, says no such thing.
 PO Resp.
 29 (citing Ex.
 2033 ¶ 99 (stating that Bouevitch refers to modifying means for power control and that another reference (Ex.
 2031) illustrates power control through interference)).
-We find persuasive Petitioner's explanation that had Bouevitch intended to refer to interferencebased attenuation instead of angular misalignment, then Bouevitch would have addressed altering distances, not angles of tilt.
+We find persuasive Petitioner's explanation that had Bouevitch intended to refer to interference-based attenuation instead of angular misalignment, then Bouevitch would have addressed altering distances, not angles of tilt.
 See Pet.
 Reply 8-10 (citing Ex.
-1040, 126:9-127:7) (explaining that Mechanical Anti-Reflection Switch (MARS) modulator device operates in a "surface-normal manner'

-by vertically moving the partially reflective membrane," and noting that Dr. Sergienko agreed the MARS device does not vary the angle of reflection).
+1040, 126:9-127:7) (explaining that Mechanical Anti-Reflection Switch (MARS) modulator device operates in a 'surfacenormal manner' by vertically moving the partially reflective membrane," and noting that Dr. Sergienko agreed that the MARS device does not vary the angle of reflection).
 We further see no inconsistency between Bouevitch's disclosure of methods to prevent unintentional misalignment with other methods that incorporate intentional misalignment for power control.
-"The prior art's mere disclosure of more than one alternative does not constitute a teaching away from any of these alternatives because such disclosure does not criticize, discredit, or otherwise discourage the solution claimed in the . . . application."
+The prior art's mere disclosure of more than one alternative does not constitute a teaching away from any of these alternatives because such disclosure does not criticize, discredit, or otherwise discourage the solution claimed in the . . . application."
 In re Fulton, 391 F.3d 1195, 1201 (Fed.
 Cir.
 2004).
-For the same reasons, we are not persuaded that applying intentional misalignment for power control as disclosed by Carr would destroy Bouevitch's principle of operation.
+For the same reasons we are not persuaded that applying intentional misalignment for power control as disclosed by Carr would destroy Bouevitch's principle of operation.